New National leader Todd Muller squares off against Prime Minister Jacinda Ardern for the first time

 Tweets about this

-Wellington.Scoop RT @justinCgio: In response to the concerns about the very white National front bench, new leader Todd Muller said Paul Goldsmith was Māori… 22 minutes ago
+Terry McKain RT @justinCgio: In response to the concerns about the very white National front bench, new leader Todd Muller said Paul Goldsmith was Māori… 1 minute ago

-jimmyjazz RT @melulater: Herald says: National leader Todd Muller slams three Labour MPs for 'abject failure' in government.
+Richard RT @nealejones: It appears Muller's non-lobbying job, where he was actually a CEO, was at a company founded by his parents.